 19. Do an art project

 Take inventory of the art supplies you already have and get creative!
 Sometimes all kids really need is some paper, a paintbrush, paint, and a brave parent who’s not afraid of a little mess!
-For little ones you can even just have them paint with water!
+For little ones you can even just have them paint with water, or put paint globs inside a ziplock bag to have them practicing mixing colors without the mess!

 20. Have the kids practice drawing

-Tape butcher paper on the walls and let them draw and decorate it.
-It’s amazing how much more appealing drawing is to kids, when they get to do it on the wall!
+Tape butcher paper or art paper like this on the wall or floor and let them draw and decorate it.
+It’s amazing how much more appealing drawing is to kids when it’s on a larger canvas!

 22. Make cards to mail to grandparents or friends